WPSG: WGBS-TV: The Grant years

 Grant promised to "come on full-grown" with his new channel 57, and his company was able to make splashy acquisitions in part because Philadelphia only had two independent stations.
 The station that had been the third independent in the market, WKBS-TV (channel 48), had been shuttered in 1983 owing to the dissolution of its owner, Field Communications.
-When Grant inquired as to who had the rights to air Villanova men's basketball, the answer was nobody: there had been no regular broadcasts of the Philadelphia Big 5 since channel 48 left the air.
+When Grant inquired who had the rights to air Villanova men's basketball, the answer was nobody: there had been no regular broadcasts of the Philadelphia Big 5 since channel 48 left the air.
 GBS, seeking to mirror the tentpole sports acquisitions it had made in Miami, signed a three-year deal for at least 20 Villanova basketball games and telecasts of the revived Villanova football team, worth nearly $1 million.
-Three months later, the Flyers ended a 15-year relationship with WTAF-TV (channel 29), their broadcast carrier for 15 seasons, to become the primary sports attraction on channel 57 as part of a $3.3 million contract; the team cited the recent purchase of the Phillies by a group headed by Taft Broadcasting, WTAF-TV's owner.
-The start of the first season of WGBS-TV was slightly marred by the fact that not all cable systems added it to their lineups in the wake of must-carry regulations being struck down by a federal court earlier that year; this slightly limited the station's reach, particularly compared to its independent competitors.
+Three months later, the Flyers ended a 15-year relationship with WTAF-TV (channel 29) to become the primary sports attraction on channel 57 as part of a $3.3 million contract; the team cited the recent purchase of the Phillies by a group headed by Taft Broadcasting, WTAF-TV's owner.
+The start of the first season of WGBS-TV was marred by the fact that not all cable systems added it to their lineups in the wake of must-carry regulations being struck down by a federal court earlier that year; this slightly limited the station's reach, particularly compared to its independent competitors.

 In the field of entertainment programming, Grant brought its free-spending ways to the Philadelphia market.
 This would send ripples through several other groups' plans to enter the market.
-Channel 48 at the time was in the comparative hearing stage for a new licensee, and one company, BCT Communications, withdrew from the contest in November 1985.
+At the time, channel 48 was in the comparative hearing stage for a new licensee, and one company, BCT Communications, withdrew from the contest in November 1985.
 The company's lawyer told The Inquirer, "I think Milt Grant was doing a pretty good number on tying up whatever programming was available."
-In July 1986, WTGI-TV launched from Wilmington, Delaware, but its original programming plan was eclipsed by channel 57's relaunch, and the station switched to a home shopping and later multicultural format.
+In July 1986, WTGI-TV launched from Wilmington, Delaware; channel 57's relaunch eclipsed its original programming plan, and the station switched to a home shopping and later multicultural format.
 Another competitor, WSJT-TV—the former WRBV-TV—took itself out of the running that same year by selling to the Home Shopping Network.